 If you find some parameter being sent to the server like:

 You could have found a vulnerable java application.
-Firgerprints of java serialized objects:
+Fingerprints/Magic Bytes of java serialised objects:

 AC ED 00 05 in Hex

 Content-type header of an HTTP response set to